djdarien/MacJanitor/README.md

 It performs alot of maintenace that Mac OS does not on a regular basis.
 Such as :
-Clear Safari caches
+*Clear Safari caches
-Clear system caches
+*Clear system caches
-Clear user caches
+*Clear user caches
-Clear Quick Look
+*Clear Quick Look
-Empy Trash Bin
+*Empty Trash Bin
-Disk repair
+*Disk repair
-and much more!
+.......and much more!

 <h2><br>How To Run</br></h2>